 - Overdraft fees which are also charged on your DDA checking account.

 Opening a Demand Deposit account at Chase is very much like opening a regular checking account.
 You will most certainly need to meet up with the chase bank requirements for opening the DDA account, which includes; providing your personal information and then making your initial deposit.

-There are account types that give restrictions or require permissions of third party before using account funds.
+There are account types that give restrictions or require permissions of third parties before using account funds.
 The DDA account is a sure-fire way to enjoy the freedom of using your finances without any prior authorization.
 It is a kind of checking account.
-And like every checking account, incurs its own charges.
+And like every checking account, it incurs its own charges.

 Picks for you:

 Chase Sapphire Balance Transfer | Everything you need to know

 How to Fill Out a Money Order From Chase | Complete Guide